What We Do

 ASAH is not an orphanage.
 Even now, in Uganda, we transport the ASAH girls to visit their extended families during term breaks, so they might retain ties with their communities.
 Most of our students have families in local refugee camps.

-Imagine the impact 50 educated women will have in their villages, their state, and their country, returning as doctors, nurses, politicians, pastors, computer technicians, social workers, midwives, businesswomen, journalists, teachers and tailors.
+IMAGINE what it means to feel safe and protected.
+IMAGINE what it would be like to have hope for a better future.
+IMAGINE the impact these educated women will have in their villages, their state, and their country, returning as teachers, doctors, nurses, politicians, pastors, computer technicians, social workers, midwives, cooks, businesswomen, journalists, and tailors.
 They will change the lives of those they touch, and together, they will change their world.
-For $100 a month, you can change the life of an orphan whose future might otherwise lead to early marriage, early death, and more orphaned children.

 Kids in Kenya

 In 2008, when the ASAH school was still a dream, we began our work by sponsoring South Sudanese orphans from Kakuma Refugee camp in Kenya, where refugees fled during the war with Sudan years earlier.
 Three of those boys graduated secondary school and went on to University.
 Currently, there are four boys and two girls in the program.
 ASAH covers 100% of their cost of living: school uniforms and fees, medical care, books, clothing, transportation, and a place to live during term breaks.